mrpateljeet/GITHUB_ISSUE_JEET_12/README.md

   - *Solution*: I integrated `framer-motion` to add animations for marker interactions, ensuring responsiveness and consistent performance.
 This improved the visual appeal and user feedback.

 - **Challenge 3: Ensuring Code Quality and Maintainability**
-  - *Problem*: As the project grew, maintaining clean and modular code became challenging.
+  - *Problem*: Maintaining clean and modular code became challenging as the project grew.
   - *Solution*: I used React Hooks, functional components, and modularized code structure.
 Components like `TreeMarker` and `TreeMap` were separated for better maintainability.

 ## 3. Ensuring Code Quality

-- **Self-Testing**: I rigorously tested each feature locally, ensuring the functionality was bug-free and responsive across different devices.
+- **Self-testing**: I rigorously tested each feature locally, ensuring the functionality was bug-free and responsive across different devices.
 - **LLM Assistance**: Throughout the project, I used an LLM (Language Model) for:
   - Guidance on best practices for React component structure and state management.
   - Optimizing rendering logic and improving performance.
   - Troubleshooting errors efficiently and identifying potential improvements for user interaction and accessibility.

-The combination of my coding expertise and LLM support enabled the delivery of a robust and high-quality solution, adhering to React best practices and project guidelines.